natybkl/natybkl/README.md

 ### Hey there 👋

-I'm Natnael, a passionate software engineer with expertise in both full-stack development and data analysis.
-I thrive in environments where I can leverage my technical skills, strong ownership mindset, and excellent communication and collaboration abilities to bring innovative solutions to life.
-Notably, I successfully passed both **Google** and **Square**'s interviews for the 2022 summer internships.
+I'm Natnael, a mid-senior software engineer with 2+ years of experience in full-stack development.
+I've led teams and developed features that drive real impact in products by increasing user engagement and active usage through various optimization strategies.
+Notably, I successfully passed both Google and Square’s interviews for the 2022 summer internships.

-**I love working on projects utilizing:** LLMs, Python, Data Analysis tools, Prompt Engineering, React.js/Next.js/Node.js, Blockchain/Web3
+**I love working on projects utilizing:** LLMs, Python, and React.js/Next.js/Node.js

 ## Contact